Choosing a livestreaming destination can be a difficult decision to make. Should you go live on Facebook or Twitter? What about YouTube versus Twitch?

 Make viewing convenient for your audience

 Multistreaming doesn’t just benefit content creators; it benefits their viewers too.
 By going live to multiple destinations, viewers have the opportunity to watch content on their preferred platforms.
-Whether that’s Facebook, YouTube, Twitch, LinkedIn, Twitter, or elsewhere, your viewers are more likely to regularly tune in to your livestreams if you’re bringing your live video content directly to their favorite platforms.
+Whether that’s Facebook, YouTube, Twitch, Microsoft Stream, Twitter, or elsewhere, your viewers are more likely to regularly tune in to your livestreams if you’re bringing your live video content directly to their favorite platforms.

 Be more efficient